-Here are some suggestions for books, biographies, and travel guides should you wish to read up on Sicily, Sicilian history, and the area’s archaeology, before your historical holiday, cultural tour, or gulet cruise.
+Here are some suggestions for books, biographies, and travel guides should you wish to read up on Sicily, Sicilian history, and the area’s archaeology, before your trip.
 The books are in no particular recommended order.

 UK visitors interested in purchasing these books, may click on the main title.
 US visitors wishing to buy, please click on ‘USA’

 Sicilian food: Recipe’s from Italy’s Abundant Isle (USA) Mary Taylor-Simeti – A well-written book stuffed full of authentic, mouth-watering recipes.

 Wines of Sicily (USA) Kate Singleton – A concise guide to the best wines and wineries of Sicily, replete with information about the various regions and the individuals who produce this wonderful wine.

 Sweet Honey, Bitter Lemons: Travels in Sicily on a Vespa (USA) Matthew Fort – A delightful food-orientated travelogue from an acclaimed UK travel writer.

 History of Sicily: Ancient Sicily to the Arab Conquest (USA) Moses Finley – This book is now sadly out of print, but is still the most brilliantly written, concise and accessible book on Sicily from the arrival of man until the 9th century AD.
 If you see a copy, snatch it up.
 The 2nd edition is best, but the 1st is still better than every other book currently in print.

 The Archaeology of Ancient Sicily (USA) R Ross Holloway – Awkwardly arranged, but full of fascinating insights and great photographs and drawings.
 Stops much earlier than Finley’s historical narrative, but covers a lot of the sites and monuments that we will be visiting.